pblischak/fluidigm2purc/docs/quick_start.rst

 The script to infer haplotypes from the clusters returned by PURC is called *crunch_cluster*.
-If you ``cd`` into the directory where we wrote all of the PURC output, you can loop through each locus and .
+If you ``cd`` into the directory where we wrote all of the PURC output, you can loop through each locus and analyze each one in turn.
 If you know the ploidy levels for your organism, you can add them to the ``output-taxon-table.txt`` file.

 The code below will use the locus names in the ``output-locus-err.txt`` file to loop through all of the output files from PURC to infer haplotypes.
+It will also realign the sequences clustering Mafft (``--realign``), clean the sequences using Phyutility (``\\clean 0.4``), and will only return unique haplotypes for each sample.

 .. code:: bash